zeromq/zeromq.org/content/docs/socket_api.md

 {{% capture overview %}}

 Sockets are the de facto standard API for network programming.
 That's why ZeroMQ presents a familiar socket-based API.
-One things that make ZeroMQ especially tasty to developers is that it uses different socket types to implement any arbitrary messaging pattern.
+One thing that make ZeroMQ especially tasty to developers is that it uses different socket types to implement any arbitrary messaging pattern.
 Furthermore ZeroMQ sockets provide a clean abstraction over the underlying network protocol which hides the complexity of